-1 ARTICLE 2A 2 FORMATION AND ARTICLES OF ORGANIZATION 3 4 Reporter's Note 5 Article 2 of the 2005 Annual Meeting Draft has been bifurcated into Art.
+1 ARTICLE 2 A 2 FORMATION; AND ARTICLES OF ORGANIZATION AND OTHER FILINGS 3 4 Reporter's Note 5 Article 2 of the 2005 Annual Meeting Draft has been bifurcated into Art.
 2A "Formation 6 and Articles of Organization" and Art.
 2. Article 2A will become a new Article 3 if the 7 Committee agrees with the division.
 The original Art.
 2 numbers are retained in Article 2A 8 simply for ease of following the reorganization.
-9 omply for ease of following the reorganization.
-0 Article 2A consists of old sections 201, 202, 204 and 205.
+9 10 Article 2A consists of old sections 201, 202, 204 and 205.
 Each section in Art.
-2A is 1 directly related to the organization of the cooperative.
-2 directly related to the organization of the cooperative.
-3 "Old" Section 203 "Amendment or Restatement of Articles of Organization" has been 4 moved to Art.
+2A is directly related to the organization of the cooperative.
+12 directly related to the organization of the cooperative.
+13 "Old" Section 203 "Amendment or Restatement of Articles of Organization" has been 11 12 13 14 moved to Art.
 13 as "new" Section 1309.
-5 moved to Art.
-13 as new Section 1309.
-The numbering of the Sections in Articles 2 and 2A is for the October draft only.
-Article 16 17 2A will become Article 3 and all the numbers of the other articles will be changed accordingly.
-8 2A will become Afficie 3 and all the numbers of the other afficies will be changed accordingly.
-9 SECTION 201A.
+16 The numbering of the Sections in Articles 2 and 2A is for the October draft only.
+Articles 17 2A will become Article 3 and all the number of the other articles will be changed accordingly.
+18 19 SECTION 201 A .
 ORGANIZATION.
 20 (a) A cooperative may be organized by three or more organizers who are 21 individuals.
-22 (b) Each organizer under subsection (a) must in good faith: 23 (1) intend to become a member of the cooperative; or 24 (2) represent entities that intend to become members of the cooperative.
-25 Reporter's Note 26 The issues raised in Section 201 have been discussed at length by the Committee but The issues raised in Section 201 have been discussed at length by the Committee but consensus has not been reached on resolution of all the issues.
-27 Consensus has not been reached on resolution of all the issues.
-28 The first issue missed in conjugation with this Section is sub-offer the forms time of "1-10" 29 The first issue raised in conjunction with this Section is whether the formation of "shelf" 30 31 cooperatives should be allowed.
+22 (b) Each organizer under subsection (a) must in good faith: 23 (1) intend to become a member of the cooperative; or 24 (2) who represent entities which that intend to become members of the 25 cooperative.
+26 Reporter's Note 27 The issues raised in Section 201 have been discussed at length by the Committee but 28 consensus has not been reached on resolution of all the issues.
+28 29 consensus has not occur reaction of resolution of all the issues.
+30 The first issue raised in conjunction with this Section is whether the formation of "shelf" 31 cooperatives should be allowed.
 "Shelf" entities are those entities formed by promoters, or others for possible future use without a specific current need for the entity.
 The tentative conclusion of the Committee was not to allow for shelf cooperatives because they are inconsistent with the member focus of cooperatives.
 For the same reason, multiple organizers are required under this draft.